facebookresearch/hydra/website/docs/tutorials/structured_config/1_minimal_example.md

     my_app()
 ```

-If you a typo in your code:
+If you have a typo in your code:
 ```python
 @hydra.main(config_name="config")
 def my_app(cfg: MySQLConfig) -> None: